 - Evaporative wick needs to be replaced every 30 to 90 days

-Get the Aircare 3.6-gallon whole-house humidifier at The Home Depot or Amazon.
+Get the Aircare 3.6-gallon whole-house humidifier at The Home Depot, Amazon, or Walmart.

 The Aircare pedestal humidifier is designed to fit into a wide variety of decors, and it provides a useful extra table surface.
 The discreet, easy-to-use control panel is the only thing that gives away its true purpose.
 For added coordination, the top can be swapped out for any 12-inch-by-12-inch tile.